kevinlinpt/bark/README.md

 # bark-app

-## This is a web app for dog owners to find their dogs a soul mate, best friend, or just meet new people!
+## This is a full-stack web app for dog owners to find their dogs a soul mate, best friend, or just meet new people!

 ### Running App
 - Must run all three of below: